bhaskarmansii/bhaskarmansii/README.md

 Welcome to my GitHub profile.
 Here's a bit about me:

 I'm a data science intern looking to transition into a full-time analytics role.
-My experience in fraud prevention and chargeback analysis, combined with my current internship, has solidified my passion for data-driven insights.
-Over the past 2.7 years, I've honed my skills in data extraction, transformation, and visualization, using them to identify patterns that reduce financial risk.
+My internship and experience in banking in fraud prevention and chargeback analysis have strengthened my passion for Data & Analytics.
+With my expertise in data extraction, transformation, and visualization, I have completed multiple projects.
+I am confident in my ability to apply my skills to any project and deliver exceptional results.
 Now, I'm eager to leverage these skills and my internship learnings in a role that allows me to contribute to broader organizational goals through data-driven decision-making.
-I'm a data enthusiast, actively applying my skills to bridge the gap between data and business challenges.
-I'm driven by the opportunity to harness data's potential to enhance user experiences and tackle real-world challenges.

 **My dream gig?**\
  I envision joining a team where I can apply my skills to bridge the gap between data and business challenges data, leading to impactful decisions that drive innovation.